dsccommunity/SqlServerDsc/README.md

   - xSQLServerEndpointPermission
   - xSQLServerAvailabilityGroupListener
 * Fixes in xSQLServerAvailabilityGroupListener
   - In one case the Get-method did not report that DHCP was configured.
   - Now the resource will throw 'Not supported' when IP is changed between Static and DHCP.
   - Fixed an issue where sometimes the listener wasn't removed.
   - Fixed the issue when trying to add a static IP to a listener was ignored.
+* Fixes in xSQLAOGroupEnsure
+  - Added parameters to New-ListenerADObject to allow usage of a named instance.

 ### 1.8.0.0
 * Converted appveyor.yml to install Pester from PSGallery instead of from Chocolatey.